 It's only a one-hour drive today from Socorro to Albuquerque, so we'll have time to enjoy some final birding this morning as we return north.

-Late afternoon departure from Albuquerque to Dallas Fort Worth, where we connect with our onward overnight flight back to London.
+Late afternoon departure from Albuquerque to Dallas Fort Worth (Texas), where we connect with our onward overnight flight back to London.

 Early afternoon arrival at London Heathrow, where our tour concludes.